-As in PHY 310, you are on your own recognizance to conduct experiments in the laboratory space dedicated to this course (MER 114 and MER 116).
+You are on your own recognizance to conduct experiments in the laboratory space dedicated to this course (MER 114 and MER 116).
 In other words, you set your own schedule, except with regard to the deadlines for papers and presentations.

-You are on your own to assemble the apparatus to conduct an experiment, as well as calibrate and troubleshoot equipment.
+You are on your own to assemble the apparatus to conduct an experiment.